Sebastijan-S/dotfiles-linux-mint-cinnamon-users/README.md

-Before you do anything for everything to work on linux mint:
+Before you do anything for everything to work on linux mint i3 WM:

 1. Install necesarry apps

-alarm clock
-audacity
-btop
+  MUST HAVE FOR THE SYSTEM AND CONFIGS TO WORK ON LINUX MINT CINNAMON/I3 WM

   chrome
+  feh
   discord
-feh
-gimp
   polybar
   dunst
+  vs code
+  picom
+  ulauncher
+  pulseaudio
+  lxappearence
+  xbacklight
+  pavucontrol
+  xclip
+  Fonts, nerd font symbols (MUST BE IN usr/share/fonts/)

+  Strongly Recommended
+    timeshift
+    alarm clock
     brave

-vs code
+  Recommended
+    btop
+    gimp
     bleach bit
     local send
-picom
     stacer
-ulauncher
-virtual box
     pix
     kdenlive
     obs
-pulseaudio
     syncthing
-timeshift
-lxappearence
-xbacklight
-pavucontrol
-xclip
-Fonts, nerd font symbols (MUST BE IN usr/share/fonts/) gnome-screenshot alacritty
+    gnome-screenshot

-2. Install i3
+3. Install i3

-3. Switch to i3
+4. Switch to i3

-4. Paste the folders inside the hidden .config file on your $HOME directory
+5. Paste the folders inside the hidden .config file on your $HOME directory

-5. restart with super+shift+r
+6. restart with super+shift+r

-6 For the polybar if it doesnt work go into terminal and type
+7. For the polybar if it doesnt work go into terminal and type

 polybar cebo &